 - If the finance manager offers you a much better loan rate than the pre-approved one, fill out a credit application.

-- To compare the loan offers, keep the loan tenure and down payment same.
+- To compare the loan offers, keep the loan tenure and down payment the same.

-- Review all the charges and prices in all the boxes and aks questions if you find anything unexpected.
+- Review all the charges and prices in all the boxes and ask questions if you find anything unexpected.

 - If everything seems right and favorable, sign and get your keys.